-You need to describe how your role engaged with planning.
+You need to describe the type of planning law work that you undertook.
 If your job has changed or evolved within a single organisation over the period of practical experience, you should clearly indicate this.

 Finding it difficult to explain your experience?